dasch-swiss/dsp-api/docs/rst/knora-api-server/deployment/webapi-production.rst

 .. note::
     Our platform of choice is Linux CentOS 7 and is thus assumed in the description.
-The generall idea should be usable on all platforms with small changes.
+The general idea should be usable on all platforms with small changes.

 To run the Knora API server, we have two main components.
 First, the ``jar``